BHP Workflow

 Define the input surface rates gauges: oil rate (qo), gas rate (qg), water(qw).
 For gas lift cases, also define the injection rates gauge (qgi).

 The BHP workflow requires specific well properties.
-These properties are mandatory to execute the workflow.
+These properties are mandatory and the workflow cannot be executed if any are missing.

 Viewing BHP Workflow Results